ewang58/ML-Fibre-Regression/README.md

-- We can see that MLP out-performs all other regression models with the least MAE while Lasso regression has the worst performs.
+- We can see that MLP out-performs all other regression models with the least MAE while Lasso regression has the worst performance.
-- MLP shows a better result might be due to the ability to manual tune the number of hidden neurons, layers and iterations until it's optimal.
+- MLP shows a better result might be due to the ability to manually tune the number of hidden neurons, layers and iterations until it reaches its optimal point.
-- One purposed possibility that causes Lasso to show less efficiency is because Lasso generally creates sparse outputs which directly increase the MAE metrics.
+- One purposed possibility that causes Lasso to show less efficiency might be because Lasso generally creates sparse outputs which directly increases the MAE metrics.
 - You can access the source code [here](https://github.com/ewang58/Machine-Learning-Fibre-Classification-Regression/tree/main/Code)